 This knowledge about deeper emotional dynamics can be presented to transgender individuals, children included, as part of the overall psychological interventions that can help guide them as they consider crucial life decisions.

 All of us benefit from deeper understanding of how suffering and self-defeat are generated from within.
-Heterosexual men and women can certainly be as challenged by psychological issues as members of the LGBT community.
+Heterosexual men and women can certainly be as challenged by psychological issues as members of the LGBTQ community.
 Most people, whatever their gender or sexual preferences, are challenged by negative emotions and undesired behaviors.
 In general, just about everyone experiences some degree of neurosis.
 That’s because inner conflict is a universal condition (see, Free Yourself from Inner Conflict and Neurosis Unbound).
 In varying degrees, we all struggle to find inner peace and harmony through self-acceptance.

 We all have “pet” ways in which we can feel both pleasure and pain.
 When our inner conflict is active, we register dissatisfaction, aggravation, discouragement, cynicism, anger, and fear.
 Inner conflict and emotional distress can revolve around matters of identity, money, sex, work, career, physical appearance, popularity, health, and relationships.
 Transgender people, of course, find themselves preoccupied with gender identity, and genetic variations, hormones, or differences in brain functioning do likely contribute to their emotional and physical predicament.
 Yet, like the rest of us, they are also bringing to the table their set of psychological issues deriving from unresolved inner conflict.
 They can end up focused intensely on their desires and perceptions concerning gender preference, not recognizing that their conflict over this issue can be a reflection of psychological inner conflict.